gazzgman69/clientflow/replit.md

 # System Architecture

 ## Frontend Architecture
-The client-side is built with React 18 using TypeScript and Vite as the build tool.
-The application follows a component-based architecture with:

-- **UI Framework**: shadcn/ui components built on Radix UI primitives for accessible, customizable components
-- **Styling**: Tailwind CSS with CSS variables for theming and a design system based on the "new-york" style
-- **Routing**: Wouter for client-side routing with a simple, lightweight approach
-- **State Management**: TanStack Query (React Query) for server state management and caching
-- **Forms**: React Hook Form with Zod validation for type-safe form handling
-- **Layout**: Responsive design with a sidebar navigation and main content area

-The frontend is organized into logical directories:
-- `/pages` - Route components for each main section
-- `/components` - Reusable UI components including layout, dashboard widgets, and modals
-- `/lib` - Utility functions and configuration
-- `/hooks` - Custom React hooks
+The client-side is built with React 18, TypeScript, and Vite.
+It utilizes a component-based architecture with `shadcn/ui` (built on Radix UI) for components, Tailwind CSS for styling, Wouter for routing, TanStack Query for server state management, and React Hook Form with Zod for form handling.
+The layout is responsive with a sidebar navigation.

 ## Backend Architecture
-The server is built with Express.js using TypeScript and follows a layered architecture:
+The server is built with Express.js and TypeScript, following a layered architecture.
+It features RESTful APIs, an abstract storage layer, and middleware for request handling and error management.
+A service-oriented approach separates HTTP handling from business logic.

-- **API Layer**: RESTful endpoints organized by resource (leads, clients, projects, etc.)
-- **Storage Layer**: Abstract storage interface allowing for different database implementations
-- **Middleware**: Request logging, JSON parsing, and error handling
-- **Development Tools**: Vite integration for hot module replacement in development

-The backend uses a service-oriented approach with clear separation between HTTP handling and business logic.

 ## Multitenancy Architecture
-The system now includes scaffolding for multitenancy support to allow multiple organizations to use the same infrastructure:
+The system includes scaffolding for multitenancy, allowing multiple organizations to use the same infrastructure.
+Key aspects include a `Tenants` table, middleware for tenant resolution (subdomain, domain, user context), data isolation using `tenant_id` foreign keys across core tables, and helper functions for tenant-aware database operations.
+Performance indexes are applied to `tenant_id` columns.

-- **Tenants Table**: Core tenant management with slug, domain, plan, and settings
-- **Tenant Resolution**: Middleware for identifying tenant context from subdomain, domain, or user context
-- **Data Isolation**: Tenant ID foreign keys added to core tables (users, leads, contacts, projects, quotes, contracts, invoices, tasks, emails)
-- **Query Utilities**: Helper functions for tenant-aware database operations with proper data filtering
-- **Security**: Whitelisted table names and proper reference handling for safe database operations

-**Current Implementation Status:**
-- ✅ Database schema with tenant_id columns on 10 core tables
-- ✅ Tenant resolver middleware integrated into Express server
-- ✅ Query utility functions for tenant-aware operations
-- ✅ Performance indexes on all tenant_id columns
-- ✅ Safe nullable references for existing data compatibility

-**Next Steps for Production:**
-1. **Enhanced Tenant Resolution**: Implement database-backed tenant lookup with domain validation
-2. **Query Enforcement**: Apply tenant filtering across all storage operations and API routes
-3. **Constraint Updates**: Make quote/invoice numbers unique per tenant instead of globally
-4. **Missing Tables**: Add tenant_id to auxiliary tables (smsMessages, messageTemplates, activities, automations, members)
-5. **Security Hardening**: Add requireTenant checks to sensitive routes and background services
-6. **Data Migration**: Backfill existing data with default tenant and enforce NOT NULL constraints

 ## Data Storage
-The application uses PostgreSQL as the primary database with:

-- **ORM**: Drizzle ORM for type-safe database operations and migrations
-- **Database Provider**: Neon Database (serverless PostgreSQL)
-- **Schema Management**: Centralized schema definitions in `/shared/schema.ts`
-- **Migrations**: Drizzle Kit for database schema migrations

-The database schema includes comprehensive tables for users, leads, clients, projects, quotes, contracts, invoices, tasks, emails, activities, and automations with proper foreign key relationships.
+PostgreSQL is the primary database, utilizing Drizzle ORM for type-safe operations and migrations.
+Neon Database provides serverless PostgreSQL hosting.
+The schema, defined in `/shared/schema.ts`, includes tables for users, leads, clients, projects, quotes, contracts, invoices, tasks, emails, activities, and automations.

 ## Email Provider OAuth Integration
-The system includes a comprehensive email provider integration system modeled after 17hats:

-- **Provider Catalog**: Database-backed email provider catalog with support for Gmail, Microsoft 365/Outlook
-- **OAuth Flows**: Production OAuth 2.0 with PKCE for Gmail and Microsoft Graph API
-- **Secure Token Storage**: Encrypted access/refresh token storage using AES-256-GCM
-- **Multi-Tenant Support**: Tenant-scoped provider integrations with one-active-provider-per-tenant enforcement
-- **Email Dispatch**: Outgoing email service with provider fallback (Gmail → Microsoft)
-- **Background Sync**: Periodic email sync worker for contacts-only email ingestion
-- **Provider Services**:
-  - `EmailProviderGmail`: Gmail API integration with OAuth, send, and contacts-only sync
-  - `EmailProviderMicrosoft`: Microsoft Graph integration with OAuth, send, and contacts-only sync
-  - `EmailDispatcher`: Provider-aware email dispatch with fallback logic
-  - `EmailSyncWorker`: Background worker for periodic email ingestion

-**Key Features:**
-- PKCE-based OAuth flows for enhanced security
-- Tenant isolation at database and service layers
-- Automatic token refresh on expiration
-- Structured JSON logging for monitoring
-- Per-tenant email preferences and quotas
-- Status tracking (connected/disconnected/error)
+The system incorporates a comprehensive email provider integration system.
+This includes a database-backed provider catalog supporting Gmail and Microsoft 365/Outlook, secure OAuth 2.0 flows with PKCE, encrypted token storage, and multi-tenant support with one-active-provider-per-tenant enforcement.
+It features an outgoing email service with provider fallback and a background worker for contacts-only email synchronization.
+Automatic calendar event creation for leads with Google Calendar sync conflict resolution is also implemented, ensuring CRM-created events are protected from overwrites and support cascade deletion with projects.

 ## Authentication & Session Management
-While authentication routes aren't fully implemented in the current codebase, the architecture includes:

-- Session-based authentication preparation with connect-pg-simple for PostgreSQL session storage
-- User management schema with secure password handling
-- Protected routes structure ready for implementation

-## Development & Build Process
-The build process uses:

-- **Development**: Vite dev server with HMR and TypeScript checking
-- **Production Build**: Vite for client bundle and esbuild for server bundle
-- **TypeScript**: Strict configuration with path mapping for clean imports
-- **Linting**: ESM modules with modern JavaScript features
+The architecture includes preparations for session-based authentication using `connect-pg-simple` for PostgreSQL session storage, user management schema with secure password handling, and a structure for protected routes.

 # External Dependencies

 ## Core Framework Dependencies
-- **React 18**: Frontend framework with hooks and modern features
+- **React 18**: Frontend framework
 - **Express.js**: Backend web framework
-- **TypeScript**: Type safety across the entire stack
+- **TypeScript**: Language
 - **Vite**: Build tool and development server

 ## Database & ORM
-- **Neon Database**: Serverless PostgreSQL database service
+- **Neon Database**: Serverless PostgreSQL
 - **Drizzle ORM**: Type-safe database toolkit
-- **connect-pg-simple**: PostgreSQL session store for Express
+- **connect-pg-simple**: PostgreSQL session store

 ## UI & Component Libraries
-- **Radix UI**: Accessible component primitives for complex UI components
+- **Radix UI**: Accessible component primitives
 - **Tailwind CSS**: Utility-first CSS framework
 - **Lucide React**: Icon library
 - **shadcn/ui**: Pre-built component system

 ## Data Management
-- **TanStack Query**: Server state management and caching
+- **TanStack Query**: Server state management
-- **React Hook Form**: Form handling and validation
+- **React Hook Form**: Form handling
-- **Zod**: TypeScript-first schema validation
+- **Zod**: Schema validation
 - **date-fns**: Date manipulation utilities

-## Development Tools
-- **@replit/vite-plugin-runtime-error-modal**: Development error overlay
-- **@replit/vite-plugin-cartographer**: Development tooling for Replit
-- **PostCSS**: CSS processing with Autoprefixer

 ## Additional Utilities
 - **clsx & tailwind-merge**: Conditional CSS class handling
 - **class-variance-authority**: Component variant management
 - **cmdk**: Command palette functionality
-- **embla-carousel-react**: Carousel component functionality
+- **embla-carousel-react**: Carousel component
-- **wouter**: Lightweight routing library
+- **wouter**: Routing library